conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 # Setting up a payment system securely

 I'd say Braintree is pretty user proof.
-But let's not get greedy and not set up a week infrastructure!
+But let's not get lazy and not set up a weak infrastructure!

 Let's assume our infrastructure just needs to support two services: a web application and a payment server.

-If I were at a hackathon, I would probably just run the payment service and web app both on the same machine as root.
+If I were at a hackathon, I would probably just run both the payment service and web app on the same machine as root.
 But that's a disaster waiting to happen.

-You should assume that at some point, some application will get compromised.
+You should assume that at some point, an application will get compromised.
 It could be because of an admin mistake or a new vulnerability discovery.
 It happens.
 It's important that all applications remain as separate from each other as possible.
 I want my web app to be able to use my payment system to get paid, but at the same time I don't want my payment system and account to get exploited the moment my web app inevitably gets owned.
 I would like there to be some additional difficulty.
 This is the basis of [privilege separation](https://en.wikipedia.org/wiki/Privilege_separation).

-It really doesn't matter that one of the services is a payment service: this decision processs should happen for every service that is distinct and independent.
+It really doesn't matter that one of the services is a payment service: this decision process should happen for every service that is distinct and independent.

 A basic improvement could be to just run the services as different users on a typical Linux or *Bsd system.
-Then an attacker would have to gain priviledge escalation after compromising the web app to exploit the payment system.
+Then an attacker would have to gain privilege escalation after compromising the web app to exploit the payment system.
 But that's still a little close.
 Since the payment system isn't tied to the performance of the web application, why not just run it on a different machine?

-Here is the solution I took.
+Here is the solution I employed.

 ![](/assets/images/braintree/braintreesetup.svg)